Why Do People Have Affairs? Can Infidelity Counseling Help Me Through This?

 - Difficult Decisions: Choosing whether a relationship is salvageable when confronted with a partner’s sexual or emotional transgression

-- Identifying Problems: Allowing each partner to articulate why they believe the act of infidelity occurred – what are the significant issues (such as sexual dissatisfaction or emotional disconnect) that contributed to the affair?
+- Identifying Problems: Allowing each partner to articulate why they believe the infidelity occurred – what are the significant issues (such as sexual dissatisfaction or emotional disconnect) that contributed to the affair?

 - Healing: Recovering from the emotional trauma of infidelity—the overpowering emotions of betrayal, inadequacy, worthlessness, shame, jealousy, anger, depression, or panic